-What is the Warmer Homes Scotland scheme?
+What is the Warmer Homes Scotland programme?

-Who is the scheme for?
+Who is the programme for?

-What's available through the scheme?
+What's available through the programme?

 In most cases all costs will be met by the Scottish Government.
 Please note, funding cannot be accessed for work that's already been carried out.
 All home improvements funded by Warmer Homes Scotland must be managed by the approved installer.

-Potential measures include:
+Potential improvements include: